Eucalyptus Wallpaper for Oak & Orange

-This week over on instagram I celebrated National Eucalypt Day, on the 23rd May!
+This week I celebrated National Eucalypt Day, on the 23rd May!
 The 'Eucalypt of the Year' for 2022 is the beautiful Mountain Ash.
 You may have seen me painting a watercolour drawing of gum leaves and gum nuts in instagram stories :)

-But first, a little story about why I love Eucalypts so much - you could say this wallpaper design was 36 years in the making!!
+I wanted to share a story about why I love Eucalypts so much - you could say this wallpaper design was 36 years in the making!!

 Let me tell you how it came to life...